Baerthe/RedSrc/Architecture.md

 This document outlines a tiered architecture:
 Interfaces are contained, when relevant, in the base folder of each namespace under /interface/.
 Folders and classes are named non-plural for clarity, all folders are snake_case, all classes are PascalCase and named after their namespace and role as a suffix (e.g. MainCore, PhysiscsDataComponent, MobEntityData).

+## Technical Overview & Conventions
+- C# services and systems orchestrate nearly everything.
+Components avoid `_Process` loops; managers schedule deterministic system updates.
+- Registry-based dependency injection (via `ContextCore`) keeps services/systems discoverable without static coupling.
+- Interfaces are contained, when relevant, in the base folder of each namespace under /interface/.
+- Folders and classes are named non-plural for clarity, all folders are snake_case, all classes are PascalCase and named after their namespace and role as a suffix (e.g. MainCore, PhysiscsDataComponent, MobEntityData).
+	- Keep new functionality aligned with the fantasy OS metaphor; no generic 2D action assumptions.
+	- Prefer `Resource` assets for any data designers may touch (nodes, quests, email templates, window skins, extra apps).
+	- Use EventCore topics or Registry lookups instead of direct scene-tree references to maintain modularity.

 ## Layer 0: Core Infrastructure
 - Namespace: `Core`